davenyen/BINF6111_PROJECT/TECHNICAL_DOCS.md

 ### genome_align.sh
-- Align fastq files in each cell target group to human genome using STAR aligner: output is BAM file
+- Align fastq files in each cell target group to human genome using STAR aligner: output is BAM file.
+- Given a list of distinct adaptor sequences (library barcodes) perform a STAR alignment for each one.
+- Each target cell group directory has a fastq file corresponding to each of the library barcode sequences.
+- Perform a STAR alignment for each barcode sequence, by passing in multiple fastq files across all target cell group that correspond to the respective barcode sequence.
+- The STAR alignment generates one BAM file for the barcode sequence which includes reads from all target cell groups.
+- For each BAM file generated from STAR Aligner, it is split into smaller BAM files by target cell groups.
+- After all barcode sequence BAM files have been split, merge the BAM files into one larger BAM file based on their target cell group.
+- For each target cell group BAM file an index file (.bai) is generated for visualisation.

 ### bam_to_bigwig.sh
 - Convert BAM file to BigWig using bamCoverage from deepTools: output is BigWig
+- The user can change different parameters in BamCoverage to allow for read coverage normalization and read processing options.

 ### tidy_files.sh
 - Deletes unwanted file formats and moves all output files to ${working_dir}/SORTED_GROUPS for easy visualisation